 Community gaming returns more to the community than any other form of gambling

 New Zealand’s Community Gaming Model really is unique and special.
-Nowhere else in the world do local community groups have access to funds such as those given away by The Lion Foundation.
+Nowhere else in the world do local community groups have access to funds such as those distributed by The Lion Foundation.

 The Charitable Gaming or Community Gaming Trusts who operate machines in pubs and hotels are required to distribute 40% of their revenue to community groups; conversely the Casino Model returns less than 2% of its profits annually.
 The comparison is stark with the Charitable Gaming Model of pubs and hotels (Class 4 Gambling) delivering approximately $290m per year.